-When the Centers for Disease Control in the US identified the five top health issues in our country, the second major concern is the prevention of prescription drug abuse and overdose.
-Linda C. Degutis, DrPH, MSN, who is the director of CDC’s National Center for Injury Prevention and Control states:
+When the Centers for Disease Control in the US identified our country’s five top health issues, the second primary concern was preventing prescription drug abuse and overdose.
+Linda C. Degutis, DrPH, MSN, who is the director of CDC’s National Center for Injury Prevention and Control, states:

 Conservative Christians are vulnerable to prescription drug abuse.
 They “know” that alcohol and street drugs are “bad.”
 But there is a temptation to turn to medical professionals to get more prescription drugs than their condition needs.
 Then shame locks them into hiding their addiction.

 The most common addictive drugs, which can give a state of intoxication, are depressants.
-These barbiturates and tranquilizers are used to relieve anxiety, but can quickly become addictive with tolerance levels changing.
-Stimulants, which give people a sense of alertness, can also be abused.
+These barbiturates and tranquilizers are used to relieve anxiety.
+But they can quickly become addictive with tolerance levels changing.
+Stimulants can also be abused, which gives people a sense of alertness.
 Overdosing on any of these can lead to death.

-Church members can be quick to judge those struggling with prescription addictions as morally weak.
-But there is a growing awareness that a problem with prescriptive drugs is both a medical problem and a spiritual problem.
+Church members can quickly judge those struggling with prescription addictions as morally weak.
+But there is growing awareness that a problem with prescriptive drugs is both medical and spiritual.
 Help can come from both medical professionals and those who can provide spiritual encouragement.

 If you’re struggling with an addiction to prescription drugs, don’t hesitate to get help.
 Talk with your medical doctor.
 If you are tempted to overdose or have taken too many pills, immediately call 9-1-1 and ask for help.
 You can also talk to someone from the American Association of Poison Control at 1-800-222-1222.